 The hypothesis about gender was supported since there was a valid percent of females of 87.5%.
 The hypothesis for age was incorrect since the mean age was 61.65, thus not middle aged.
 The results support the hypotheses of a racially white, educated, financially privileged, and altruistically motivated population.
-These attributes fit in with previous literature and I agree with it due to the unpaid nature of volunteers in an economically competitive 2022 America.
+These attributes fit in with previous literature due to the unpaid nature of volunteers in an economically competitive world.
+Earlier demographic finding comparisons can be viewed in the results section with statistical comparison to previous literature.
+For motivation comparison, according to Collins (2014) the values (altruism) function also had the highest mean out of all other factors at 4.5.
+The lowest factor was protective at 2.0.
+The protective function describes when a volunteer tries to escape negative feelings about themselves by volunteering.
+The lowest factor in this study turned out to be career at 6.0.
+Refer to Figure 2.
+Unfortunately, Collins (2014) did not investigate gender differences.

+Limitations included incoming data and not giving enough options for the working question of part time, full time, retired, partially retired, etc. Suggestions for future study include surveying a different group instead of animal handlers.
+Finally, this paper investigated motivation, demographics, and commitment of animal handlers in the organization of Pet Partners.

 References